 If you are the victim of sexual harassment in Miami, the experienced attorneys at Derek Smith Law Group are here to help.
 Contact our Miami sexual harassment lawyers at (305) 946-1884 for a free consultation.
 We do not collect any money until you win your case.

-We are located in Miami, Florida, and serves employees throughout Miami-Dade County, Broward County, Palm Beach County, Monroe County, Orange County, in Orlando, Naples, Tampa, Jacksonville, and locally in Miami, Fort Lauderdale, Coral Gables, Aventura, South Miami, Miami Lakes, North Miami, North Miami Beach, Miami Beach, Hollywood, West Palm Beach, Palm Beach, Pembroke Pines, Plantation, Sunrise, and Boca Raton, Florida.
+We are located in Miami, Florida, and service employees throughout Miami-Dade County, Broward County, Palm Beach County, Monroe County, Orange County, Orlando, Naples, Tampa, Jacksonville, and locally in Miami, Fort Lauderdale, Coral Gables, Aventura, South Miami, Miami Lakes, North Miami, North Miami Beach, Miami Beach, Hollywood, West Palm Beach, Palm Beach, Pembroke Pines, Plantation, Sunrise, and Boca Raton, Florida.